I’m so excited to show you how to create a beautiful, cohesive Instagram feed and edit gorgeous photos just using your phone! Let’s get started!

 The last and final step is to insert it into a planning app to see how it’ll look on your feed.
 I use Snug or Planoly; both of which let me rearrange the photos to see where they fit best!

 If you’d like to see this in action, be sure to watch my Youtube video.
-Be sure to tag #thEdit (one ‘e’) room on Instagram when you post your results!
-Love and kisses!
+And please leave a comment or subscribe if you found it useful!! xo Thank you for your support as always!!!